 Chellah is a fortified medieval site on the outskirts of central Rabat.
 It is now described as a necropolis but has served many purposes from a Phoenician trading site to a Roman colony.
 Seeing as my French and Arabic skills were, to put it best, diabolical on a level to cause insult, reading about the incredible site was a little difficult.
 Therefore, any information you find on this blog will no longer be from the first-hand accounts of a person ignorant to most of human history (me), but in fact the bottomless treasure trove of information that is Wikipedia.
 So, if anything you’re in good hands for this post.

 We entered through the dramatic gate and into a sprawl of pathways leading to various architectural sites.
 In my eyes, we had stumbled into an arboretum with impressive exotic trees initially dominating the view.
 However, as we moved deeper into the site, my excitable tour guide/ friend/ terrible translator/ terrible person was starting to get feverish at the thought of history.
-The sight of all the history got Ollie’s ancient history juices flowing and he hopped from signpost to signpost pretending to understand the French inscribed there.
+The sight of all the old stuff had got Ollie’s ancient history juices flowing and he hopped from signpost to signpost pretending to understand the French inscribed there.
 I, however, was quite content looking at the intricacies of the ancient plot, enjoying the centuries of history on display in the stonework.
 From the Triumphant Arch of the Romans to the remains of the Great Mosque of Salā, finished in the 12th century.

 Getting out of Chellah after being told off by a guard for venturing around supposedly out of bounds areas, we headed back to the hostel for a kip.
 Not being one for a midday nap, I made use of the terrible Wi-Fi before our second double dinner splurge.
 Dinner no.1 was at Dar Naji where we had a lovely tagine filled evening, this was quickly followed by meat of the street (with Ollie avoiding the offal sandwich, instead opting for the chicken kebab).
 Finally, after having our fill of meat, our favourite man’s long game became clear.
 We walked towards the hostel and as if by magic, we had a box full of biscuit treats.
 We didn’t have a choice in the matter.
 Less than £5 and we had an endless supply of pudding.
 Well, by endless I mean until the following morning.
 They were too damn moreish.
 I wasn’t the only person that thought so, a Peruvian lad called Santiago who donned a very sumptuous moustache came out of the woodwork to have a chat and a snack.
 It was obvious he came for the snacks but he was a lovely lad with sterling facial hair so we didn’t complain.